IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

 A public key output can be spent by a transaction that carry a signature of the private key that corresponds to the output's public key.
 A script output can be spent by a transaction that carries the validator script which hashes to the script hash, and two pieces of data - the redeemer and the datum.
 The latter must be the value that hashes to the output's datum hash.
-In addition, the any transaction spending a script output must meet the requirements set out in the validator script.
+In addition, any transaction spending a script output must meet the requirements set out in the validator script.

 +-------------+-----------+------------------+-----------+
 | Output type | Witness   | Address          | Data      |